Jimbly/dcjam2024/Jimb-TODO.md

 TODO
-* bigger/nicer bridge level
-  * fullscreen F11 hint
-  * need some space to learn controls before the second popup
-  * need some point of interest so you know which way is the front (windows on just one side?)
-* death messages - ensure random does not repeat if possible
 * better explain aggro somewhere - maybe just in combat tooltip?
 * different map icon for solitude
 * help button on combat with summary of mechanics
 * hi score list
   * go directly from finale -> credits -> high score list
+* bigger/nicer bridge level
+  * fullscreen F11 hint
+  * need some space to learn controls before the second popup
+  * need some point of interest so you know which way is the front (windows on just one side?)
 * Insanity view
   * just ramp this from 0-50 throughout the 5 levels, plus sanity damage
   * party portraits to change to monsters - silhouettes